open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>defaultMode</b></td>
         <td>integer</td>
         <td>
-          defaultMode is optional: mode bits used to set permissions on created files by default.<br/>
+          defaultMode is optional: mode bits used to set permissions on created files by default.
+Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>